sjjsy/neronet/doc/project_information.md

 [slurm]: https://computing.llnl.gov/linux/slurm/
 [triton]: https://wiki.aalto.fi/display/Triton/

-TODO: yksinkertainen ssh työkalu, tutustaan: slurm, markkinat, muut mahdollisuudet

 ## Project goals

 A good toolbox for deep learning would let a researcher easily specify experiments, manage a queue of experiments, and automatically monitor networks during training.
 During train-time, a diagnostics toolbox can perform various analyses on the training log and network parameters to detect possible problems early on.
-Notifications can be sent to a researcher early on so that expensive computing time is not wasted on an experiment that is unlikely to give good results.
+Notifications can be sent to a researcher so that expensive computing time is not wasted on an experiment that is unlikely to give good results.
 Naturally, the tool should not create a huge computational overhead, and usability should be good.
 Majority of the work involves creating a tool that helps a user define network inputs, manage an experiment queue, and visualize intermediary and final values of the network.